Kamillon125/bonk/index.md

 This version was made with the help of people from the Alternate Keyboard Layouts discord server, I mostly changed up the index fingers.

+[^1]: I have not had it happen to me yet :(
-[^1]: Bonk's beta name was greg
+[^2]: Bonk's beta name was greg
-[^2]: Pressing two keys in a row with the same finger
+[^3]: Pressing two keys in a row with the same finger
-[^3]: To distinguish between the beta versions i kept adding one more g to every version of greg
+[^4]: To distinguish between the beta versions i kept adding one more g to every version of greg